Skip to main content

 • The link could be a link defined on a different Edition or LinkSet and be a reverse link and represented reciprocally;

-• If the link is defined inside a different link it will be either be a recursive link or be the automatic link added back as part of a reverse link.
+• If the link is defined inside a different link it will be either be a recursive link or it will be the counterpart of a reverse link.

-A link that you expect to appear might not be appearing due to the following reasons:
+A link that you expect to appear might not be appearing for one of the following reasons:

 • The item to be linked to might not be available in a linkable state;

-• There could be Edition or LinkSet links that are defined with the same link_type which means the edition links will take precedence.
+• If it is a link set link, there could be Edition links that are defined with the same link_type which means the edition links will take precedence.

 • If a recursive link is expected it may not be following a valid recursive link path.